Brand Stories: Alex and AniAugust 16, 2017 - by Kory Grushka

 More Than Meets the Eye

 Alex and Ani has found a way to market themselves as a lifestyle brand, rather than just a jewelry company.
 The brand has attracted just as many people through its products as it has through its powerful brand story and social media presence.
 This has really resonated with millennials, with some even following the brand before ever making a purchase.
+Our recent article about millennials, we emphasized how “millennials are loyal to brands that treat them well, offer new experiences, and are aligned with their beliefs.”
 Many have said that the fandom has reached “cult status”.

 In fact, Forbes found that a majority of millennials follow their favorite brands on social media, so it’s an integral marketing strategy.
 The brand’s mobile app also offers positive lifestyle content and motivational quotes to help further their ultimate goals.
 Fans were so anxious for the positive boost that the app was downloaded 80,000 times within the first three weeks.